One Health: Recommended actions

-Challenges using the One Health Approach

-In 2017, a case study was undertaken by a team of researchers to explore the health implications linked to the land application of biosolids within the framework of One Health.
-This investigation encompassed the One Health study design across all three health domains, revealing certain limitations encountered when applying One Health research in practical settings.
-These obstacles encompass, among others, the necessity for enhanced collaborations spanning different fields and administrative hurdles, the enhancement of science-driven risk management strategies, and the augmentation of workforce and research infrastructure capabilities, particularly in developing nations.
-Moreover, notable impediments to the execution of One Health research may continue if funding agencies fail to establish effective mechanisms to bolster interdisciplinary One Health research.
+In a global review of One Health networks and collaborations, Mwatondo and colleagues suggested three approaches to maintain sustainable and equitable One Health programs: First, to use appropriate governance and management arrangements to promote collaboration and cooperation among participants; second, to prioritize national- and local-level activities to meet stakeholder (not donor) needs; and third, to include robust participation from local communities.

-One Health surveillance systems
+Surveillance systems

 One Health surveillance systems are integrated frameworks designed to systematically monitor, detect, and respond to health threats arising at the intersection of human, animal, and environmental health.
 Grounded in the One Health concept, these surveillance systems enable early identification of zoonotic diseases, antimicrobial resistance, food safety issues, and environmental hazards by consolidating data from multiple sectors, including human healthcare, veterinary medicine, agriculture, wildlife, and ecological studies.

 Notable examples of One Health surveillance include global initiatives such as the USAID-funded PREDICT project, which identifies and tracks emerging zoonotic pathogens across different regions of the world, and the Tripartite Zoonosis Guide developed collaboratively by the World Health Organization (WHO), Food and Agriculture Organization (FAO), and the World Organization for Animal Health (WOAH) to support integrated surveillance and risk assessment efforts.

 Despite their effectiveness, One Health surveillance systems face implementation challenges, including difficulties with cross-sectoral data sharing, limited communication and coordination across disciplines, and resource constraints.
 Nevertheless, global health organizations widely recognize these systems as essential to enhancing global preparedness for pandemics and addressing complex health challenges related to environmental and socio-economic changes.